MCP Tools Reference

 |---|---|---|

-intent | unknown | Discovery intent. "search" ranks by relevance, "list" enumerates, "recent" returns newest changes within filters.sinceDays, "related" finds documents similar to scope.id (requires scope.type="document"), "info" returns metadata about the scoped entity. |
+intent | unknown | Discovery intent. "search" ranks by relevance, "list" enumerates, "recent" returns newest changes within filters.sinceDays, "related" finds documents similar to scope.id (requires scope.type="document"), "info" returns metadata about the scoped entity |

 filters? | object | Narrowing filters.
-Ignored when inapplicable to the chosen intent.
-For intent="recent", set filters.sinceDays (default 7). |
+Ignored when inapplicable to the chosen intent; for intent="recent", set filters.sinceDays (default 7) |

 limit? | integer (uint32) | Max results.
 Default: 10.
-Max: 50. |
+Max: 50 |

 nextToken? | string | Pagination cursor from a prior find result.
-Pass through unchanged. |
+Pass through unchanged |

 query? | string | Search text.
-Required when intent="search". |
+Required when intent="search" |

 tokenBudget? | integer (uint32) | Per-chunk content size budget for intent="search".
-Default: server-chosen. |
+Default: server-chosen |

 #get_document_graph